James-Glennon/Portfolio-project-4-Django/README.md

 The project was remotely posted to [Heroku](https://dashboard.heroku.com/apps/portfolio4-django) using the Heroku CLI.

-Static files, such as css and js required for the Start Bootstrap are to be hosted at cloudinary, however the **Project is incomplete**
+Static files, such as CSS and js required for the Start Bootstrap are to be hosted at Cloudinary, however the **Project is incomplete**

 ## Room for Improvement / Expansion